-- P. Chartier is member of the editorial board of M2AN. - P. Chartier is member of the editorial board of ESAIM Proceedings. - P. Chartier is guest editor-in-chief of a special issue of M2AN devoted to numerical methods for the integration of ODEs. - E. Faou is the leader of the INRIA associated team MIMOL (2008-2010) grouping members of: - The IPSO team (INRIA Rennes, France, head: P. Chartier), - The numerical analysis group of the University of Tübingen, (Germany, head: C. Lubich),
+- P. Chartier is member of the editorial board of M2AN. - P. Chartier is member of the editorial board of ESAIM Proceedings. - P. Chartier was guest editor-in-chief of a special issue of M2AN devoted to numerical methods for the integration of ODEs which appeared in July 2009. - E. Faou is the leader of the INRIA associated team MIMOL (2008-2010) - A. Debussche is member of the editorial board of SINUM. - A. Debussche is member of the editorial board of Differential and Integral Equations. - A. Debussche is Director of the mathematics department of the antenne de Bretagne ENS Cachan.